 Antibiotics that have sulfa, other antibiotics, NSAIDs, barbiturates, penicillins

 Diagnosing a rash caused by a reaction to medicine is difficult.
 Even a small amount of a medicine can cause a major reaction on the skin.
 In addition, the reaction can happen after the child has been taking a medicine for a long period of time.

 Your child’s healthcare provider may recommend that your child stop taking a medicine to see if the reaction stops.
 Other medicines may be used instead.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 The rash usually clears up if the child stops taking the medicine that is causing the reaction.
 Other treatment may include taking:

 Tell your child's healthcare provider right away if your child develops a rash while taking a medicine.
+Don’t give your child any more medicine until you talk to your child's provider.
 Allergic reactions can be serious and even fatal.
 Call your child's healthcare provider right away or call 911 if your child has acute symptoms in addition to the rash such as:

 The University of Chicago Medicine